inform-health-informatics/emap_documentation/technical_overview/technical_details/Interchange_format.md

 [HL7 standard](https://www.hl7.org/implement/standards/) and the [FHIR standard](https://www.hl7.org/fhir/overview.html)
 were considered for this purpose, the aim behind both of these standards is that a digital conversation between the different technologies used in the hospital can be enabled, but not so much the integration of all the different data sources.
-Therefore it was decided to introduce the Interchange format that is less variable and more conducive to data integration.
+Therefore, it was decided to introduce the Interchange format that is less variable and more conducive to data integration.

 ## Key differences between HL7 and Interchange format